opendocsg/opendoc-state-courts-practice-directions-2021/appendix d.md

   </td>
   <td rowspan="4">
     <ul>
-      <li>•	Official rates are usually higher but these rates are generally accepted.
+      <li>Official rates are usually higher but these rates are generally accepted.
 Rates may change from year to year depending on earnings of the company.</li>
        <li>Exceptions can be made on a case-by-case basis.</li>
     </ul>
   </td>